sourena21/VafinoNumberPicker/README.md

 ```

 # Views
-There are two view and below you can:
+There are some views and below you can watch theme:

 ### Numpad

 It is a custom numpad to use fixed in view

 ### NumberPicker

 It is a simple numberpicker to use increase and decrease value listener separately and developed because others do not support this feature.

+### NumberPersianDatePicker

+It is a simple datepicker to choose a jalali date by scrolling